cooper7trooper/MiniAT/README.md

   This is what I personally use but a more popular platform is Aseprite.
   I found this tutorial [here](https://www.youtube.com/watch?v=Ep-_nJNHPc4) if you wanted to try it out.
 * Once animated I export the individual .PNG's and import them into [image2cpp](https://javl.github.io/image2cpp/) (This will combine the frames together for the MiniAT).
+Using select image you can import all the images in the correct order, you then scroll down to preview to ensure they are displaying correctly.
+Once your happy with how they look hit 'generate code' then 'download .bin'.
-* Once you've generated the BIN you can hit download and import it into your MiniAT.
+* Now that you have your bin all you need to do is upload it to miniat.local on your device!

 ## Tools
 * [image2cpp](https://javl.github.io/image2cpp/) For Generating BIN files.